 Panic stricken depositors mill around bank after RBI caps

-Expressing disappointment about the bank's response to their concerns, many said they were attracted to put their money in the bank as it provided an additional one percent interest.
-Some depositors even tried to compare the situation with another PMC bank like a crisis.
+Expressing disappointment about the bank's response to their concerns, many said they put their money in the bank as it provided an additional one per cent interest.
+Some depositors even compared the situation with another PMC bank like crisis.

-Bank officials have maintained that depositors' money was 'hundred percent' safe and are expected to hold a meeting with them on January 19.
+Bank officials maintained that depositors' money was 'hundred per cent' safe and are expected to hold a meeting with them on January 19.
 One such meeting that was supposed to be held on Monday could not take place.

+BankChairman KRamakrishna said the bank has stability and there was no reason for depositors to worry or panic.
+Stating that RBI restrictions cited the rise in Non Performing Assets, he said "NPA during last March was 0.50 per cent, but as they have taken the numbers of the last eight years, there is some confusion.

+The restrictions are not permanent.
+It is temporary in the interest of the depositors and the bank...
+Banks license has not been cancelled," he said.
+Requesting depositors not to fear, he further said the management was committed to set things right and the bank hasa good record of over 20 years on their side.

 Meanwhile, Bangalore South MP Tejasvi Surya said Finance Minister Nirmala Sitharaman has been apprised of the matter and was personally monitoring the issue.
 "I want to assure all depositors of Sri Guru Raghavendra Co-operative Bank to not panic.